-At Burnbrae we have 3 spacious 1 bedroomed self catering cottages.
+At Burnbrae we have 3 warm and spacious 1 bedroomed self catering cottages.
 All on ground level.
 Lunch in your private conservatory whilst enjoying the splendid view to the Cheviot Hills and abundant native wildlife.
 Walk or cycle from your cottage.
+We are located 3 miles from Kelso in the peaceful hamlet of Nenthorn in southeastern Scotland.

 Imagine yourself in the beautiful Scottish Borders, watching the birds at our well-stocked feeders as you enjoy breakfast in your private south-facing conservatory, or have a leisurely lunch taking in the magnificent views across the cottage garden down to the river and out to the Cheviot Hills.